 Please note: qualifications for this position may be subject to change.
 If substitutions for education and/or experience are allowed, this information would be available on the announcement.

 You must take and pass a Civil Service examination in order to be considered for this position.
+This examination will be an evaluation of your training and experience.

 When this examination is scheduled to be held, the announcement can be found on the Department of Civil Service, Examination Announcements web page.
 If you do not see an examination currently scheduled please check back on a monthly basis or sign up for announcement notification by email so that you will automatically be notified when new examinations are being offered.